afrigene/DataCleaning/README.md

-DataCleaning Project Assignment.
-Submitted by: Joe DeWitt                          Date:10/26/2014
+DataCleaning Project Assignment by Joe DeWitt.
 ============

 Contains the project assignment files for the Getting and Cleaning R course hosted by Coursera.